ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-24-repairing-macbook.md

 RESULT: so, the total fix for me seems to be:

-1. Reboot and hold down Option + Cmd + R to do an internet boot.
+1. Reboot and hold down <kbd>Option</kbd> + <kbd>Cmd</kbd> + <kbd>R</kbd> to do an internet boot.
 This restores the necessary boot images (I think?).
 You can then run the Disk Utility and try to repair the disk per these instructions: <https://support.apple.com/en-us/HT210898>.
 It will likely fail.
-2. Reboot again and hold down D during startup to run diagnostics.
+2. Reboot again and hold down <kbd>D</kbd> during startup to run diagnostics.
 It will run all diags and then *pass*.
 Once it has passed, it will automatically boot into the Mac and the Mac will magically be working again!

 <a id="notes-to-self-internal-ssd-health-notes"></a>